 helps her heal it so she can move on.

-but there’s another way – go to the source to prevent them.
-And the source of an emotion is usually a thought (or a collection of thoughts, sometimes
+there’s a better way.
+We can go to the source to prevent those emotions.
+And the source of an emotion is usually a thought (or a collection of thoughts,

 So while we have no choice but to honor the emotions we’re already feeling, we can completely sidestep many upsetting emotions just by noticing the thoughts